imorerod/solo-project-real/README.md

 - [PostrgeSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

-## Create database and table
+## Create database and tables

+Start postgres if not running already by using `brew services start postgresql`

-Create a new database called `kid-safe` and enter the following information into the SQL Query window
+Create a new database called `kid-safe` and enter the following information into the SQL Query window:

 ```CREATE TABLE "parent" (
     "id" SERIAL PRIMARY KEY,